Kindergarten Readiness Tips for Parents

 Child says alone 3x: This is the letter f, like fish, it makes the sound /f/.

 Once you have completed the audio-visual card drill with your child, you are ready to start the letter formation process with sky writing.
-You should model the formation of the letter first (we’re still on f), by holding your hand in the air, and, using your pointer and middle fingers, say out loud as you draw, “When we write the letter f, we go around, down, and across.”
+You should model the formation of the letter first by holding your hand in the air, and, using your pointer and middle fingers, say out loud as you draw, “When we write the letter f, we go around, down, and across.”
 Make sure you draw a big letter in the air as your child watches.
 Next, your child should repeat the same motion in the air with you.
-He can even stand up while drawing to engage gross motor muscles.
-Finally, the goal is for him to draw the letter in the air three times, without your help or modeling.
+They can even stand up while drawing to engage gross motor muscles.
+Finally, the goal is for them to draw the letter in the air three times, without your help or modeling.
+These types of writing exercises are often also integrated into Orton Gillingham tutoring lessons.

 For example: